-1.Y.
+1.X.
 Allocation Transfers

 USACE is a party to allocation transfers with other Federal agencies both as a transferring (parent) entity and as a receiving (child) entity.
 Allocation transfers are legal delegations by one agency of its authority to obligate budget authority and outlay funds to another agency.
 A separate fund account (allocation account) is created in the U.S. Treasury as a subset of the parent fund account for tracking and reporting purposes.
 All allocation transfers of balances are credited to this account, and subsequent obligations and outlays incurred by the child entity are charged to this allocation account as they execute the delegated activity on behalf of the parent entity.
 Generally, all financial activity related to these allocation transfers (e.g., budget authority, obligations, outlays) is reported in the financial statements of the parent entity, from which the underlying legislative authority, appropriations and budget apportionments are derived.
-Exceptions to this general rule affecting USACE include certain U.S. Treasury-Managed Trust Funds for whom USACE is the parent in the allocation transfers in their financial statements.
+Exceptions to this general rule affecting USACE include certain U.S. Treasury-Managed Trust Funds for whom USACE is the parent in the allocation transfer, but per OMB guidance, the child agencies will report budgetary and proprietary activity relative to these allocation transfers in their financial statements.
 The U.S. Treasury-Managed Trust Funds, which are included in USACE financial statements, are South Dakota Terrestrial Wildlife Habitat Restoration, Inland Waterways, and Harbor Maintenance Trust Funds.
-The U.S. Treasury, BFS, on behalf of USACE, makes allocation transfers from the Harbor Maintenance Trust Funds to the Saint Lawrence Seaway Development Corporation and the U.S. Customs and Border Protection agency.
+The U.S. Treasury, BFS, on behalf of USACE, makes allocation transfers from the Harbor Maintenance Trust Fund to the Saint Lawrence Seaway Development Corporation and the U.S. Customs and Border Protection agency.